sahilkhatri/AWS-Cognito-User-Migration-from-One-Account-to-Another/README.md

 This Trust relationship will let the lambda function (which is in another account) Assume this role and perform the necessary steps.

 2. Create the lambda function test-migration-cognito in Account2.
-The nodejs code for this function can be found at https://github.com/sahilkhatri/AWS-Cognito-User-Migration-from-One-Account-to-Another.
+The nodejs code for this function can be found in this repo.

 Configure the following Environment Variables for the lambda function:
-OLD_CLIENT_ID 	(AppClient id)
+- OLD_CLIENT_ID 	(AppClient id)
-OLD_EXTERNAL_ID 	(External id mentioned in the cognito-access-role in account 1) OLD_ROLE_ARN	(Arn of the cognito-access-role role) OLD_USER_POOL_ID 	(Pool id of the userpool) OLD_USER_POOL_REGION	(Region of the userpool)
+- OLD_EXTERNAL_ID 	(External id mentioned in the cognito-access-role in account 1)
+- OLD_ROLE_ARN	(Arn of the cognito-access-role role)
+- OLD_USER_POOL_ID 	(Pool id of the userpool)
+- OLD_USER_POOL_REGION	(Region of the userpool)

 3. In Account2 create a policy “cognito-migration-lambda-policy” which allows the cognito-idp:AdminInitiateAuth, cognito-idp:AdminGetUser, and sts:AssumeRole actions on the Userpool and cognito-access-role that we created previously in the Account1.